NFC Chip Reading

 Access Control

 In order to read the content of the eMRTD chip, Access Control has to be established.
-The Access Control mechanism ensures that data from the eMRTD chip is not read without the attention of the travel document holder.
+The Access Control mechanism ensures that data from the eMRTD chip is not read without the permission of the travel document holder.

-ICAO defines two protocols for Access Control:
+There are two protocols for Access Control defined:

 - BAC - Basic Access Control (this protocol is used if supported by the chip)